Abbasid architecture: Innovations

 Abbasid cities were laid out on huge sites.
 The palaces and mosques of Samarra sprawled along the shores of the Tigris for 40 km.
 To match the scale of the sites, monumental buildings were erected, such as the huge spiral minarets of the Abu Dulaf Mosque and the Great Mosque of Samarra, which had no counterparts elsewhere.
 While the origins of the minaret are still uncertain, these and several other early 9th-century minarets built within the Abbasid territories are the first true minarets in Islamic architecture.
 The two-centered pointed arch and vault had appeared before the Abbasids took power, but became standard in Abbasid architecture, with the point becoming more prominent.
-The first fully developed example of the four-centered pointed arch was at the Qasr al-'Ashiq, built between 878 and 882.
+The first fully developed example of the four-centered pointed arch was at the Qasr al-'Ashiq, built by caliph al-Mut'amid sometime between 870 and 883.

 Three new types of stucco decoration were developed in Samarra and rapidly became popular elsewhere.
-The first two styles may be seen as derivative from Late Antique or Umayyad decorative styles, but the third is entirely new.
+The first two styles may be seen as derivative from late antique or Umayyad decorative styles, but the third is entirely new.
 Style C used molds to create repeating patterns of curved lines, notches, slits, and other elements.
 The fluid designs make no use of traditional vegetal, geometric or animal themes.
 The stucco work was sometimes colored in red or blue, and sometimes incorporated a glass mosaic.
 The patterns cut into the stucco surface at an angle.
 This is the first and purest example of the arabesque.
 It may represent a deliberate attempt to make an abstract form of decoration that avoids depiction of living things, and this may explain its rapid adoption throughout the Muslim world.

 The layout of the Fatimid city of al-Mansuriya in Ifriqiya founded in 946 was circular, perhaps in imitation of Baghdad.
 The choice of layout may have been a deliberate challenge to the Abbasid Caliphate.
 The Fatimid architecture of Ifriqiya and Egypt followed Abbasid styles, as shown by the Great Mosque of Mahdiya and the Azhar Mosque in Cairo.
 Even Umayyad buildings of the Iberian peninsula show Abbasid influence.